MicrosoftDocs/visualstudio-docs/docs/ide/connected-environment.md

 - You can download [NuGet](/nuget/) packages to obtain libraries.
 - You can download Visual Studio [extensions](../ide/finding-and-using-visual-studio-extensions.md).
 - You can connect to Azure services.
-- The Start Page is updated with the latest blog posts.
+- The Start Page is updated with the latest developer news from different websites.
 - etc.

 The topics in this section pertain to the different ways Visual Studio uses internet resources.

 ## See also

 [Visual Studio IDE](../ide/visual-studio-ide.md)
 [Install Visual Studio behind a firewall or proxy server](../install/install-visual-studio-behind-a-firewall-or-proxy-server.md)